What if I need to cancel because of an emergency or unavoidable circumstance?

 We may be able to give you a refund or waive the cancellation penalties if you have to cancel because of an unexpected circumstance that’s out of your control.
 Below is a list of circumstances covered by our Extenuating Circumstances Policy.
 Before you cancel, check that your circumstance is included in the list below and that you can provide the required documentation.

-Penalty-free cancellations are only available for extenuating circumstances that occur before the official check-in date for your reservation.
+It’s important to keep in mind that penalty-free cancellations are only available for extenuating circumstances that occur before the official check-in date for your reservation.
+Additionally, our Extenuating Circumstances Policy doesn’t apply to Luxe or Luxury Retreats reservations, which are subject to a separate Luxe Guest Refund Policy.

 Circumstances that require documentation